bertofurth/Seagate-Central-Tips/Reset-SU-Root-Password.md

 https://github.com/bertofurth/Seagate-Central-Tips/blob/main/Unbrick-Replace-Reset-Hard-Drive.md

-## "Planting" a Boot Script
+## Method 1 : "Planting" a Boot Script
 ### ssh
 Secure Shell (ssh) is a means of securely connecting to and managing devices, such as the Seagate Central, via a network connection.
 It usually involves accesing a text based command prompt where commands can be issued to a device to control it and monitor it's status.

-In order to connect to a device via ssh you'll need an ssh client.
+In order to connect to the Seagate Central via ssh you'll need an ssh client.

 #### Windows 10 Inbuilt OpenSSH client
 To install the Windows 10 native OpenSSH client see the following URL

 https://www.howtogeek.com/336775/how-to-enable-and-use-windows-10s-built-in-ssh-commands/

+To summarize the procedure

+Go to Settings -> Apps then under "Apps & Features" click on “Optional Features"

+Assuming the "OpenSSH Client" is not already in the list of "Installed Features" click on "Add a feature", search for "ssh", then install the "OpenSSH Client"

 After making sure the OpenSSH client is installed, open the Windows Command Prompt.
 (Hit Windows Key + S and Search for the "Command Prompt" app.)